-Istanbul attack: 2 foreigners arrested at airport in nightclub massacre probe
+2 foreigners arrested at Istanbul airport in nightclub attack probe

 "In continuation of the blessed operations which ISIS carries out against Turkey, a soldier of the brave caliphate attacked one of the most popular nightclubs while Christians were celebrating their holiday," the statement read.

-Both Turkish and US officials have called the attack an act of terrorism.
+Both Turkish and US officials have called the attack an act of terrorism, and Turkish authorities believe the suspect acted alone.

-Surveillance video of the gunman showed him shooting a security guard and police officer at the entrance of the nightclub.
-Turkish authorities said they believe he carried out the attack alone.

-On Monday, the militant Kurdistan Worker's Party, or PKK, distanced itself from the attack.
+The militant Kurdistan Worker's Party, or PKK, distanced itself from the attack on Monday.

 "No Kurdish forces have anything to do with this attack," the PKK said.
 "The Kurdish freedom fight is also the fight for democratization of Turkey.
 That's why we won't target innocent and civilian people."